CTC Cycling Statistics

 According to findings by Coliped, (Association of the European Two-wheeler Parts’ and Accessories’ Industry), the UK cycle industry does not collect any data on production or sales.
 However, HMRC (Her Majesty's Revenue and Customs) gathers import statistics which do, eventually, equate more or less to consumer sales.
 Coliped's latest profile of the EU bicycle market suggests that:

-- The vast majority of cycles sold in Britain – c98.5% - are imported;
+- The vast majority of cycles sold in Britain – c98.6% - are imported;

-- c30% of all sales are children’s bikes (an informal estimate).
+- Coliped's report for 2013 suggested that c30% of all sales are children’s bikes (an informal estimate).

 Yes.
 Here’s some facts from our briefing on cycling and the economy: